imSamaritan/mySQLizer/README.md

 ### Step 2: Set up your environment variables

-Create a `.env` file in your project root with your database configuration:
+Create a `.env` file in your project root:

 ```env
 DB_HOST=localhost